-can very often be top-heavy due to their battery.
-When working with 96-well or even 384-well plates, this results in wrist stress as the human hand tends to counterbalance the instrument while you complete your tasks. a good grip for easy opening/ closing The dispensing tool should have a handrest designed to let the instrument remain balanced in your hand, so even a long dispensing series won't pose a problem.
+Especially electronic dispensing instruments can very often be top-heavy due to their battery.
+When working with 96-well or even 384-well plates, this results in wrist stress as the human hand tends to counterbalance the instrument while you complete your tasks.
+The dispensing tool should have a handrest designed to let the instrument remain balanced in your hand, so even a long dispensing series won't pose a problem.